Ker102/PromptTriage/promptrefiner-ui/README.md

 - Store prompt histories and refinements for later reuse.
 - Support additional LLM providers alongside Gemini by abstracting the refinement pipeline.
 - Layer in automated tests for the API routes with mocked Gemini responses.
+- Allow users to download the blueprint JSON and refined prompt as reusable templates.
+- Add telemetry to compare prompt versions (A/B tests) and surface the highest performing metaprompt variants.

 ## Scripts